 Walk down the stream bed.
 You may encounter isolated pools of water, some with fish trapped in them.
 Tall cliffs loom to your right, some perhaps a hundred feet high.
 At the junction, turn right onto a side loop that ventures into an area marked No Rappelling.
 The scenery here will not disappoint.
 The return path is along the valley of an intermittent stream; nice rock formations appear at intervals on either side of the trail before it turns left and begins its climb out of the canyon.

-Crawford County.
-From I-64 Exit 86, go north 2.7 miles on IN 37 to Union Chapel Road, then left 2.6 for winding miles to Hatfield Road, and then right 1.6 miles on that winding gravel road.
-Continue straight as Hatfield goes to the left; the last 0.4 miles are on a US Forest Service Road.
+From I-64 Exit 86: North 2.7 miles on IN 237 to Union Chapel Rd, then left 2.6 miles to Hatfield Rd, then right 1.6 miles.
+Continue straight as Hatfield goes left; the last 0.4 miles are on a US Forest Service Road.

 From I-64 Exit 79: North 4 miles on IN 37 to Bethany Church Rd, then right 1.5 miles where the road turns sharply right and merges into Mifflin West Fork Rd.
 Continue 1.3 miles, the road will become Pleasant Ridge East Rd and then “T” at Hatfield Rd.
 Turn right, go 0.6 miles, then left on the USFS Road to Hemlock Cliffs.

 GPS: N 38 16.650 W 86 32.334